The ultimate guide to LinkedIn videos — best practices, formats, and video ideas

 An image of a Clipchamp user trimming the length of a video clip in the timeline.

 Step 3.
-Personalize with motion titles and transitions
+Personalize videos with text and transitions

 An image of a Clipchamp user adding animated text to their video.

-Enhance the pace and production quality of your LinkedIn video with transitions between clips.
+Enhance the pace and production quality of LinkedIn videos with transitions between clips.
 Click the transitions tab in the toolbar then drag and drop a transition between two clips on the timeline.

 An image of a Clipchamp user dragging a cross fade transition onto the timeline in-between two clips.